aa29zzjj/Project-2-Client-Server/README.md

 In general, if these requirements do not explicitly ask for a certain feature, then you are not required to provide that feature.
 No additional points are awarded for extra features.

-If you use any code that is not yours, you are required to clearly cite the source - a full URL where appropriate.
+If you use any code that is not yours, you are required to clearly cite the source - include a full URL in a comment and place it just above the code that is copied.

 ## Task 1 Use the IntelliJ Project Name "Project2Task1".